TuringLang/Libtask.jl/README.md

 ## Disclaimer

-- This feature is still experimental and should only be used with caution:
+- This feature is still experimental and should only be used with caution.
-  - Dynamic control flow is not supported yet.
 - From v0.6.0, Libtask is implemented by recording all the computing to a tape and copying that tape.
 Before that version, it is based on a tricky hack on the Julia internals.
 You can check the commit